What's a lasting power of attorney and why do you need one?

 I’d like to spend time outdoors at least once a day

-When to make a lasting power of attorney
+When to make a lasting power of attorney?

-It’s never too early to protect your future, so you should make a lasting power of attorney as soon as you know what instructions you’d like your family to follow.
+It’s never too early to protect your future, so you should make an LPA as soon as you know what instructions you’d like your family to follow.
 For most people, this is a natural next step after making a will.
-Please note: at the moment, we are not currently offering a power of attorney service at Farewill.

 Summary